mertuzel/React-Native-Covid19Statistics/README.md

 # ReactNative-Covid19Statistics
-This is a not entirely finished ReactNative application about getting COVID19 statistics from API.
+This is a ReactNative application about getting COVID19 statistics from API.
 User can see spesific continent or country infos by selecting them.

 #
 ![Alt text](COVID19-2.png)